home-assistant/home-assistant.io/source/_components/calendar.todoist.markdown

 ---
 layout: page
 title: "Todoist"
-description: "Instructions how to integrate Todoist into Home Assistant."
+description: "Instructions on how to integrate Todoist into Home Assistant."
 date: 2017-08-31 2:22
 sidebar: true
 comments: false